 A modern pitching wedge is just 45 – 48º (historically 50 – 51º) meaning most golfers now have a 2-3 club gap between their PW and SW.
 The result – manufacturers created a new club to sell golfers called a ‘gap wedge’…

-Never fear, in this article we’ll show you how best to solve this problem and build a great wedge setup for your game.
+Never fear, below we’ll show you how best to solve this problem and build a great wedge setup for your game.